divyadhimaan/algo-vault/SDE-200/heaps/06-top-k-frequent.md

 - Instead, we:
   - Count frequencies using a hash map.
-  - Use a min-heap (priority queue) of size k to track the top K elements by frequency.
+  - Use a heap (priority queue) to track the top K elements by frequency.
-  - At the end, the heap contains the K most frequent elements.

 ## Implementation using map-heap